-A child must be five (5) years of age on or before August 15th for the 2020-2021 school year.
+A child must be five (5) years of age on or before August 15 for all school years thereafter of the current school term to be admitted to kindergarten.

-A child must be six (6) years of age on or before September 30th of the current school term to be admitted to the first grade.
+A child must be six (6) years of age on or before September 30 of the current school term to be admitted to the first grade.
 All children entering the first grade must have attended an approved kindergarten.

-Any transfer student legally enrolled as a first-grade student in another state who will be six (6) years of age no later than December 31st of the current school year, making application for admission, shall be eligible for enrollment in the Shelby County Schools.
+Any transfer student legally enrolled as a first-grade student in another state who will be six (6) years of age no later than December 31 of the current school year, making application for admission, shall be eligible for enrollment in the Shelby County Schools.

-Any child legally enrolled in an approved kindergarten in another state during the preceding school year and who could have enrolled in the first grade in that state in the current school year, making application for admission, shall be eligible for enrollment in the first grade in the Shelby County Schools provided he/she is six (6) years of age on or before December 31st of the current year.
-Students with disabilities who reside within the Shelby County School District may be enrolled in Shelby County Schools provided the eligibility requirements determined by the state of Tennessee have been met.
+Any child legally enrolled in an approved kindergarten in another state during the preceding school year and who could have enrolled in the first grade in that state in the current school year, making application for admission, shall be eligible for enrollment in the first grade in the Shelby County Schools provided he/she is six (6) years of age on or before December 31 of the current year.

+Children with disabilities may be enrolled in the Shelby County Schools provided the eligibility requirements as determined by the state of Tennessee have been met.